 - Spray the door fronts and cabinet frames with a degreaser like Krudd Kutter.

-- Allow the cleaner to stay on the surface for at least 10 minutes and then wipe down the cabinets using a plastic scrubbing pad first followed up by a sponge.
+- Allow the cleaner to stay on the surface for at least 10 minutes and then wipe down the cabinets using a plastic scrubbing pad followed up by a sponge.
 When things improve and you are happy with the results use a damp rag with warm water to wipe everything down.

 If the above advice does not provide you with the results you are looking for, then try this trick which should work.
 The solution below is a petroleum-based product so follow the instructions on the can fully before using it and make sure you are in a well-ventilated area.